-However, in Society of Spectacle by Guy Debord (1967), he argues that social life has been replaced with its representation in the post-modern society.
+In Society of Spectacle, Guy Debord argues that social life has been replaced with its representation in the post-modern society.
 I’m assuming that both points of views offers a different stance on identity.

 If I go through Situationism, the construction of the digital identity also goes through surfing.

 Kenneth Goldsmith delivered an inspirational stance in his book Wasting Time on the Internet, which describes how aimless surfing can turn into creativity.